 With globalization at its peak, it becomes essential to know a foreign language.

-And one of the special privileges of learning a less taught language is that it offers you access to a whole new world.
+One of the special privileges of learning a less taught language is that it opens up a whole new world.

 You may not need to learn Romanian anytime soon for your current employment.